-As I drove through the rolling hills from Winchester towards the historic town of Midhurst, I had no idea that I would be stepping back in time for the weekend.
+As we drove through the rolling hills from Winchester towards the historic town of Midhurst, we had no idea that we would be stepping back in time for the weekend.

 The town itself is a pretty and traditional old-world village full of interesting shops and restaurants.
-On Saturday evening, it was thriving with busy bars and restaurants.
-In all honesty, if I were to choose my ideal town in this area of the world, it would undoubtedly be Arundel, however, the Spread Eagle Hotel & Spa is a destination in itself.
+On Saturday evening, it was thriving with busy bars and restaurants, but the Spread Eagle Hotel & Spa is a destination in itself.
 I recommend it in its own right.
-Midhurst does remain a pretty market town, if not my absolute first choice.

 The Spa was made up of a pretty pool in a glass building designed like a Chappell and surrounded by comfy loungers.
 Children could swim from 10:00 am – 12:00 pm and 3:00 – 5:00 pm, and when I headed down there, although people were milling around the pool, the pool itself was empty, and my son and I had it all to ourselves.

 I also enjoyed an extremely relaxing and enjoyable Temple Spa relaxing facial/massage.
-I went for the Power Breakfast, which was a half-hour facial combined with an upper shoulder massage.
-It was a lovely experience and did what it said on the tin.
+I went for the Power Breakfast, a half-hour facial combined with an upper shoulder massage.
+It was a lovely experience, and did what it said on the tin.
 I came out feeling lighter and calmer.

 The bar was an absolute highlight for me.
 The scent of hundreds of years worth of sweet-scented log fires, low wonky ceilings, dark wood floors, and a million uneven nooks and crannies invite you to rest yourself in one of the many comfy armchairs by the fire.
 Bars don’t get more delightfully historic than this one.